 Most oil wells do not have the required natural energy to bring oil to the surface on their own.
-On the other hand, for many other oil wells, there may initially be a natural flow of oil to the surface, but over time, the pressure bringing the oil to the surface naturally depletes while well fluid change with increasing water.
-If left as is, the production life of the well is also left inefficient and short-lived.
-Fortunately, oil companies do not settle for inefficiency.
-They want to maximize efficiency for optimal performance.
+Some wells may initially have a natural flow of oil to the surface, but over time, the pressure bringing the oil to the surface naturally depletes while the well fluid changes with increasing water.
+If left as is, the production life of the well is also inefficient and short-lived.

-As such, there is a direct and an indirect purpose associated with the artificial lift system.
-Directly, the artificial lift’s purpose is the literal “lifting” of the oil or production fluid to the surface of the well.
-Indirectly, the artificial lift’s purpose is to maximize performance and productivity, but for the latter to materialize, the right method of “artificial lifting” must be implemented.
+Directly, the artificial lift system’s purpose is the literal “lifting” of the oil or production fluid to the surface of the well.
+Indirectly, its purpose is to maximize performance and productivity, but for the latter to materialize, the right method of artificial lifting must be implemented.

-Artificial lift is a multi-stage process using external source supplementing reservoir energy, this could be through high-pressure gas or pumps to lift production fluids to the surface.
-There are different methods that serve as the basis of artificial lift systems, some of which include:
+Artificial lift is a multi-stage process using external source supplementing reservoir energy.
+This could be through high-pressure gas or pumps to lift production fluids to the surface.
+There are different methods that serve as the basis of artificial lift systems, which include:

 - Beam pumping